iscc/iscc-specs/docs/specification.md

 As an open system the ISCC allows any person or organization to offer ISCC registration services as they see fit and without the need to ask anyone for permission.
 This also presumes that no person or organization may claim exclusive authority about ISCC registration.

 Nevertheless a well known open and public registry for canonical discoverability of ISCC identified content is of great value.
-For this reason it is recommended to register your ISCC identifiers on the open `iscc` data-stream of the [Content Blockchain](https://content-blockchain.org/).
+For this reason it is RECOMMENDED to register your ISCC identifiers on the open `iscc` data-stream of the [Content Blockchain](https://content-blockchain.org/).
 For details please refer to the [ISCC-Stream specification](https://coblo.github.io/cips/cip-0003-iscc/) of the Content Blockchain.

 ## ISCC URI Scheme